influxdata/telegraf/plugins/inputs/t128_graphql/README.md

 ## (name:'RTR_EAST_COMBO').
 # entry_point = "allRouters(name:'RTR_EAST_COMBO')/nodes/peers/nodes"

-## Amount of time allowed to complete a single HTTP request
+## Amount of time allowed before the client cancels the HTTP request
 # timeout = "5s"

 ## If false, the collector will continue querying when the graphQL server responds with 404 Not Found
 # retry_if_not_found = false

+## Amount of time for graphQL server to collect and return data.
+After deadline, partial responses
+## are returned.
+Default is no deadline.
+Deadline must be at least 1 second less than timeout.
+# deadline = "0s"

 ## Required.
 The fields to collect with the desired name as the key (left) and the graphQL
 ## query path as the value (right).
 The path can be relative to the entry point or an absolute
 ## path that does not diverge from the entry-point and does not contain graphQL arguments such
 ## as (name:'RTR_EAST_COMBO').